patchlevel/event-sourcing-phpunit/README.md

 ## Testing Subscriber

-For testing a subscriber there is a trait which you can use.
-When using `SubscriberUtilities` you will also be provided with a bunch of dx features which makes the testing easier.
-First, providing the events is the same with a `given` method.
-After that, you can call `executeRun` which can take multiple subscribers, which will be provided with the `given` events.
-The events will be mapped according the `#[Subscribe]` attribute.
+For testing a subscriber there is a utility class which you can use.
+Using `SubscriberUtilities` will provide you a bunch of dx features which makes the testing easier.
+First, you will need to provide the utility class the subscriptions you will want to test, this is done when initialiszing the class.
+After that, you can call these 3 methods:
+`executeSetup`, `executeRun` and `executeTeardown`.
+These methods will be calling the right methods which are defined via the attributes.
 For our example we are taking as simplified subscriber:

 ```php
 use Patchlevel\EventSourcing\Attribute\Setup;